Creating custom themes

 }

-Theme is represented with an object that has token types as keys.
+A theme is represented by an object that has token types as keys.
 Each token type contains a dictionary of token objects with their values.

 module.exports = {